GatorSense/STARSEED/README.md

 ## Main Script to run

 Run `demo.py` in Python IDE (e.g., Spyder) or command line.
-Results are saved out in figures and excel spreadsheets
+Results are saved out in figures and excel spreadsheets.

 ## Main Functions